 With the majority of Florence’s attractions lying to the north of the River Arno, you mustn’t forget to cross over to the Oltarno to discover the many other hidden gems that lie on that side of the water.
 There are plenty of things to do in Florence on the South side of the river too!
 Make sure you cross over at least once via the Ponte Vecchio which takes you in the direction of the Palazzo Pitti and the Boboli Gardens.
 The palace and gardens contain no less than eight museums housing an art collection to rival the Uffizi.
 Visitors can see works of art by Caravaggio, Fra Bartolomeo, Raphael and Titian.
 Also on this side of the Arno is the Church of Santo Spirito, one of Brunelleschi’s last projects, described by Bernini as ‘the most beautiful church in the world,’ as well as Santa Maria del Carmine.

 If you’re tempted, then the next step is finding accommodation in Florence.
 Bookings For You are pleased to be able to offer their guests a stunning selection of holiday apartments and villas in Central Florence.

 These include this wonderful 3 bedroom Florence villa in the heart of the city.
 Boasting a private garden and terrace, it offers exceptional accommodation within walking distance of restaurants and shops.

 Or perhaps you’re travelling as part of a large group and need accommodation in Florence that will offer room for everyone.
 If so, then this 2 bedroom Florence apartment with views over the River Arno can be rented together with 2 other apartments to offer Florence accommodation for up to 13 people.

-Whatever your Florence accommodation needs, Bookings For You have a range of Florence villas and apartments available to rent.
+Whatever your Florence accommodation needs, Bookings For You have a range of Florence apartments and villas available to rent.
 Please do contact Bookings For You for further information and advice.